centiservice/mats3/README.md

 ## Message-Oriented Multi Service Architecture

 With a Messaging-Oriented Architecture, each part of the total process would actually be a separate subprocess.
 Instead of the above described nested call based logic (which is easy on the brain!), you now get a bunch of message processing stages which will be invoked in sequence: The process initiator puts a message on a queue, and another processor picks that up (probably on a different service, on a different host, and in different code base) - does some processing, and puts its (intermediate) result on another queue.
 This action may need to happen multiple times, traversing multiple services.
-This multiple *"post message - another processor consumes and processes - post new message"* processing flow is harder to reason about.
-State is now not implicit, but needs to be passed along with the messages.
+This is the ["Pipes and Filters"](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PipesAndFilters.html) architectural style as defined in the EIP book.
+This multiple *"consume message from inbound queue - process the message - post new message to outbound queue"* processing flow is harder to reason about: State is now not implicit, but needs to be passed along with the messages.
 And these stages will typically be within separate code bases, as they reside in different services.

 You gain much: Each of these stages are independent processes.
-There is no longer a distributed blocking state residing through multiple services, as the queues acts as intermediaries, each stage processor having fully performed its part of the total process before posting the intermediate result on a queue (and then goes back fetching a new message to process from its incoming queue).
+There is no longer a distributed blocking state residing through multiple services, as the queues acts as intermediaries, each stage processor having fully performed its part of the total process before posting the (intermediate) result on a queue (and then goes back fetching a new message to process from its incoming queue).
 Each service can fire up a specific number of queue processors utilizing the available resources optimally.
 There cannot be a cascading failure scenario, at least not until the message queue broker is exhausted of space to store messages - which has a considerably higher ceiling than the thread and memory resources on individual processing nodes.
 The operations of consuming and posting messages are transactional operations, and if you don't mess too much up, each stage is independently transactional: If a failure occurs on a node, all processing having occurred on that node which have not run to completion will be rolled back, and simply retried on another node: The total process flow does not fail.

 However, you also loose much: The simple service method where you could reason locally and code in a straight down manner, with state implicitly being handled by the ordinary machinery of the thread stack and local variables, now becomes a distributed process spread over several code bases, and any state needed between the process stages must be handled explicitly.
 If you realize that you in the last stage need some extra information that was available in the initial stage, you must wade through multiple code bases to make sure this piece of information is forwarded through those intermediate stages.
 This also give a result that such processing stages aren't generic - they are bespoke to a particular flow.
 And let's just hope that you don't want to refactor the entire total process.